-I started this site because I want to help you use your passion for reading to make English your own.
+I started this site because I want to help you use your passion for reading, writing and language.

-And I want to welcome you to a world of books and a community of readers like you.
+And I want to welcome you to a world of books and a community of readers and writers--like you.

 Who am I?

 A few things you should know... some of them a bit embarrassing...